PAGE CONTENT:

 Delete Files Mac But Still No Space: 4 Fixes

-The Energy tab lets you see how much power each of your Mac's programs uses.
-Your device's battery life can be monitored, and any power-hungry programs draining your battery can be easily identified.
+The Energy tab allows you to see how much power each of your Mac's programs is using, enabling you to monitor your device's battery life and identify any power-hungry programs that may be draining your battery.

-The Network tab tells you about how your Mac uses networks.
-It displays the network bandwidth used and the data delivered and received by each process.
-You may discover which applications use the most bandwidth by keeping tabs on network behavior.
+The Network tab provides information on how a Mac uses networks, showing network bandwidth used and data delivered and received by each process, allowing users to identify which applications consume the most bandwidth by monitoring network behavior.

-You may use Activity Monitor to keep tabs on your Mac's performance and enhance it using the included features.
-Using Activity Monitor, we'll cover two optimization strategies: terminating inactive processes and stopping apps from opening startup Mac.
+To optimize your Mac's performance, you can use Activity Monitor to keep tabs on its performance and enhance it using the included features.
+Two optimization strategies involve terminating inactive processes and stopping apps from opening at startup, which can be achieved using Activity Monitor.
+By doing so, you can free up system resources and improve overall system speed.

 Step 1.
 Open "Activity Monitor".